elsentjhung/elsentjhung.github.io/_posts/2020-12-26-discretization.md

 ## Active model B+

-Here we will consider the active model B+, which is a model for phase-separation in an active matter (see [previous post]).
+Here we will consider the active model B+, which is a model for phase-separation in active matter (see [previous post]).
 We consider a scalar order parameter _ϕ(__r__,t)_.
 The free energy is given by:

 <img src="http://latex.codecogs.com/svg.latex?F[\phi]=\int dV\left\{ -\frac{A}{2}\phi^{2}+\frac{A}{4}\phi^{4}+\frac{K}{2}|\nabla\phi|^{2}\right\}" border="0"/>